ywang412/FoodBank/README.md

-# Database Systems Concepts and Design
+## Database Systems Concepts and Design

-Food bank and shelter database implemented using Java Spring framework
+A food bank and shelter database system implemented using Java Spring framework.

 ### Requirements

-This project requires Spring 2.7 and the following Python libraries installed:
+This project requires Java Spring 3.0 and the following libraries installed:

-Matplotlib
-NumPy
-Pandas
-Seaborn
-Run
-Zipline
+spring-context
+spring-web
+spring-webmvc
+spring-orm
+javax.servlet-api